vaxerski/checkpoint/README.md

 - Protect your endpoint from AI bots with a cryptographic challenge
 - Easy configuration in jsonc
 - Support for cloudflare
+- Minimal.
+The waiting page is a single file with no links that weighs 4kB

 ### Planned features
 - Dynamic challenge amount (aka difficulty)